Shamsuzoha/FitTrack/README.md

 ## What it does

-- **Authentication** — Register and log in with email and password (passwords are securely hashed with bcrypt)
+- **Authentication**: Register and log in with email and password (passwords are securely hashed with bcrypt)
-- **Dashboard** — Get a daily snapshot of your calories, macros, hydration, active goals, and recent workouts
+- **Dashboard**: Get a daily snapshot of your calories, macros, hydration, active goals, and recent workouts
-- **Workouts** — Log sessions with exercises, sets, reps, and weights; organize sessions under workout programs; browse the built-in exercise library
+- **Workouts**: Log sessions with exercises, sets, reps, and weights; organize sessions under workout programs; browse the built-in exercise library
-- **Nutrition** — Track meals and food items by day and view calorie and macro breakdowns (protein, carbs, fat)
+- **Nutrition**: Track meals and food items by day and view calorie and macro breakdowns (protein, carbs, fat)
-- **Hydration** — Log your daily water intake in litres with quick-add buttons and a rolling 7-day history
+- **Hydration**: Log your daily water intake in litres with quick-add buttons and a rolling 7-day history
-- **Body Metrics** — Record weight and body fat percentage over time to see how you're progressing
+- **Body Metrics**: Record weight and body fat percentage over time to see how you're progressing
-- **Goals** — Set targets for calories, weight, and body fat with a deadline, then mark them as achieved or abandoned when the time comes
+- **Goals**: Set targets for calories, weight, and body fat with a deadline, then mark them as achieved or abandoned when the time comes
-- **Exercise Library** — Search a catalogue of exercises with muscle group and equipment info
+- **Exercise Library**: Search a catalogue of exercises with muscle group and equipment info

 ---